chernojallow/Basic-Portfolio/README.md

  # Overview

+# Technologies used: HTML and CSS

+Website deployed to Heroku :[Cherno-website!](https://cherno-website.herokuapp.com/)

 In this assignment, you'll build a professional portfolio site using HTML/CSS.
 These instructions include a short style guide; follow it to design an aesthetically pleasing layout while creating different kinds of complex HTML elements.